top of page

 What ages do you work with?

 I work with verbal children as young as age 3, adolescents, and adults.
-However, I do not specialize in geriatric therapy or end-of-life counseling.
+I do not specialize in geriatric therapy, or end-of-life counseling.
+I do not conduct child-custody evaluations.

 Do you speak other languages?